hujhax/austin-improv-wiki/Troupes/The Hilarions.md

 **The Hilarions** were an improv troupe -- possibly the first regularly-performing troupe in Austin.

 ## History
-The Hilarions were the house troupe at [[The Comedy Workshop]].
+The Hilarions were the house troupe at [[Theatres/The Comedy Workshop|The Comedy Workshop]].
 They performed late-night shows at the Workshop on Tuesdays through Thursdays.
 They were named after a little-known Greek Orthodox monastery on Mary Street called [[Wikipedia - Hilarion|St. Hilarion]].

 The troupe disbanded when the club folded.
-Chris Bonno and Angela Davis went on to found [[Troupes/The Laff Staff|The Laff Staff]] at [[The Laff Stop]].
+Chris Bonno and Angela Davis went on to found [[Troupes/The Laff Staff|The Laff Staff]] at [[Theatres/The Laff Stop|The Laff Stop]].

 ## More Information
 * [A history of the Comedy Workshop](http://www.austinchronicle.com/arts/2001-01-26/80278/) by [[Angela Davis]], writing for *The Austin Chronicle*.